jhods16/mvp-starter/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  Harm Reduction Hub / Access / Resourced
+  Harm Reduction Hub

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  All community harm reduction resources in one place
+  Harm reduction resources in your community.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  For folks looking for support: Harm Reduction Hub is your connection point to community services.
+Find out what resources are available in your area, whether a clinic is accepting patients, and what insurance they take -- without having to make dead-end phone calls or search the fine print.

+  For community services: Add yourselves to our network!
+Complete the 'Add a Resource' form to put your services on the map.
+Add clickable contact info so that people and reach out easily and list the insurance carriers you accept to ensure a smooth admission process.

 ## Problem ##
-  > Describe the problem your product solves.
-  No centralized repository of harm reduction resources.
-Some on google maps, some on non profit websites, some on clinic websites.
-Hard to get all if the information one might need like: how much does treatment cost? when is a clinic/center open? are they accepting patients?
+  There is no centralized repository of harm reduction resources.
+Some are on google maps, some are on non profit websites, and some are on clinic websites.
+On top of that, it is near impossible to get all if the information one might need like: how much does treatment cost? when is a clinic/center open? are they accepting patients?
 Often the search for support requires an enormous amount of overhead and this is a huge barrier for folks to be safe and get the help they need.
-There is NO easily accessible information for how to get narcan -- which is a lifesaving drug.
+Shockingly, there is NO easily accessible information for how to get narcan -- which is a lifesaving drug.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
-  Put everything in one place!
-Reduce the barriers to information and support access by allowing quick filtering by day, cost, resources available, and whether a clinic is accepting patients.
-Add clickable contact info so that people and reach out easily.
-Start to build a community hub for support led by clinics.
+  Harm Reduction Hub puts everything in one place!
+We remove unnecessary barriers to information and support access by displaying services in your area with key-information snapshots.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
   Maximize access, minimize harm.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
   Open the app, look around!
-Contact centers.
+Click the nav bar options to filter by service-type or 'Show All' to show all.
+Click the markers on the map for info snapshots.
+If you're ready to reach out, click the email or website links!
+Are you a service looking to post your information?
+Click the 'Add a Resource' button at the top right and complete the form.
+Click 'View Map' to navigate back to the map.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  I had no idea all these resources existed for me.
+  It's so much work to find a clinic that prescribes Suboxone, accepts my insurance, AND is accepting new patients.
+Harm Reduction Hub makes it easy!

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
-  It shouldn't be hard.
-Let's build a community supportive of people in whatever phase of recovery and help them be safe.
-Something.
+  Harm Reduction shouldn't be hard.
+Let's break down barriers, open up access-points, and build a community supportive of people in every stage of recovery.